 - Turn heat on low.
 Add the raisins and shredded coconut and toast for a minute.

-- Add the roasted semolina, raw sugar and coriander powder.
+- Add the roasted semolina, raw sugar and cardamom powder.
 Mix to combine everything together.

 - Add the warm water gradually while mixing.
 Once combined, stir and cook for 2 minutes.
 Then take off heat and transfer to a bowl to let it cool down slightly.